fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/zdf4kym8/) to edit the above chart.

-## Create an editable gauge in the earlier versions
+## Create an Editable Gauge in the Earlier Versions

 If you are using an earlier version of FusionCharts Suite XT, you might benefit from this brief recap of how to create an editable gauge.